basics/nuxt-booster/docs/content/v2/en/components/speedkit-picture.md

 ### `formats`
 - Type: `Array`
-  - Default: `['webp', 'avif', 'jpg']`
+  - Default: `['webp', 'avif', 'jpg|jpeg|png']`

-List of image formats to generate.
+Defines the formats that are to be generated and provided as source in the Picture.
+Is used to offer the correct image type for the browser.

+<alert type="warning">Formats can also be specified as OR condition (`jpg|jpeg|png`).
+This is important when using JPGs and PNGs with the same `format` configuration.</alert>

 ### `loadingSpinner`
 - Type: [`LoadingSpinner`](/classes/loading-spinner)